percona/pxb-docs/docs/create-partial-backup.md

 === "`--databases` option"

-    The \` –databases\` option accepts a space-separated list of the databases and tables to backup in the `databasename[.tablename]` format.
+    The \` –databases\` option accepts a space-separated list of the databases and tables to back up in the `databasename[.tablename]` format.
 In addition to this list, make sure to specify the `mysql`, `sys`, and

     `performance_schema` databases.
 These databases are required when restoring